ArthurClemens/dialogic/packages/dialogic-mithril/README.md

 ## Size

+- Module: `5.38 KB` with all dependencies, minified and gzipped
-4.77 KB with all dependencies, minified and gzipped
+- UMD: `5.13 KB` with all dependencies, minified and gzipped